danielbibit/danielbibit.github.io/_posts/2023-03-10-keyboard-layers.md

 this means that we can assign the hold behavior of the caps key to something else.
 If you think about, you never hit you control key a single time (except for gaming), so why not use Caps as Control ?

-This in no way a new concept, if you look the keyboard layout of computer before the PC, you will notice that the control key in the now caps lock position was pretty common.
+This is not a new concept, if you look at the keyboard layout of computers before the PC, you'll notice that the control key is located in the now caps lock position, this was somewhat pretty common back then.

 ![Apple II Keyboard](/assets/images/qmk/appleiiekeyboard.jpg)
 *Apple II Keyboard*